Gajapati district: Geography

 Gajapati district is located in the southeastern part of Odisha, India, between 84°32'E and 83°47'E longitude and 18°44'N and 19°39'N latitude.
 It shares borders with Andhra Pradesh to the south, Rayagada district to the west, Ganjam district to the east, and Kandhamal district to the north.
 The district spans an area of 3,850 km² and is part of the Eastern Ghats, characterized by rugged terrain and narrow valleys.

 The Mahendratanaya River, a tributary of the Banshadhara River, is the primary river flowing through the district.
 The highest peak in the district is Mahendragiri, standing at 1,501 meters (4,925 feet), followed by Dandamera Parbat at 1,103 meters (3,619 feet) and Tangiri Parbat at 1,155 meters (3,789 feet).
 The average elevation of Paralakhemundi, the district headquarters, is 145 meters (476 feet) above sea level.

 Climate

-Gajapati district experiences a tropical monsoon climate with distinct seasonal variations.